Rick45/quick-arr-Stack/README.md

 #### Deluge Docker container

-NOTE(Not Advised): If you dont own a VPN and want to use this without VPN  use the follwing compose, this WILL EXPOSE your real IP adress.
+NOTE(Not Advised): If you don't own a VPN and want to use this without VPN  use the following compose, this WILL EXPOSE your real IP address.
 ```yaml

   deluge: